-During 2015, the Compensation Committee consisted of Messrs.
-Gunderson and Mazzorin and Ms. Desormière.
-All members of the Compensation Committee during 2015 were independent directors and none of them is or has been an employee or officer of ours.
-During 2015, none of our executive officers served on the compensation committee (or equivalent) or the board of directors of another entity whose executive officer(s) served on the Compensation Committee or the Board.
+From January 2017 until November 2017, the Compensation Committee consisted of Mr. Gunderson, as Chairperson, Mr. Castaing, Ms. Desormière and Ms. Hao.
+In November, 2017, Mr. Gunderson was appointed Chairperson of the Corporate Governance Committee and resigned from the Compensation Committee; simultaneously, Ms. Hao was appointed Chairperson of the Compensation Committee.
+All members of the Compensation Committee during 2017 were independent directors and none of them is or has been an employee or officer of ours.
+During 2017, none of our executive officers served on the compensation committee (or equivalent) or the board of directors of another entity whose executive officer(s) served on the Compensation Committee or the Board.